CIVILSENSE

 Hazard Scoring Approach

 CivilSense computes a Climate-Adjusted Hazard Score (0–10) for severe weather hazard at any US address.
-The score is composed of weighted sub-components derived from federal data sources and peer-reviewed research.
+The score is composed of weighted sub-components derived from federal data sources and published research.
 All score components are transparent and returned in API responses.

 These are hazard scores — physical intensity likelihood only.
 They do not include property exposure or vulnerability data.
 We never call a hazard score a risk score.
 See the full methodology for scoring details.